muratk5n/thirdwave/en/README.md

 problem, but from Nikolas Müller-Plantenberg [research](https://www.researchgate.net/publication/46490787_Balance_of_payments_accounting_and_exchange_rate_dynamics), we know the primary direction is CA->FX.
 You need to have products to sell so people demand your currency.
+If you are buying more than you are selling, save other balancing factors, currency will adjust to that.

 ---